Part I

 I carry Irish bloodlines and live as a guest on Wadawurrung Country.

-I do not speak for Aboriginal cultures, and I do not identify as Aboriginal.
+I do not speak for Aboriginal cultures, nor do I claim them.

 Reciprocity converts botanical bounty into communal care.